-Diabetes is a serious, lifelong condition in which the body cannot properly control the level of sugar ( glucose) in the blood, resulting in higher than normal blood sugar levels.
-Sugar levels in your blood are regulated by a hormone called insulin.
-In people with diabetes, the body doesn't make enough insulin or it can't use insulin as well as it should.
+Diabetes is a serious, lifelong condition in which the body cannot properly control the level of sugar in the blood.
+Insulin is a hormone that regulates sugar ( glucose) levels in the blood.
+In women with diabetes, the body does not make enough insulin or cannot use insulin as well as it should.

 During digestion, carbohydrates from food are broken down into sugar, which is then absorbed into the bloodstream.
 In response to this absorption, the pancreas secretes insulin, allowing sugar to be absorbed from the blood into cells and tissues.
 Cells and tissues then use the sugar for energy.
 When you have diabetes, sugar builds up in your blood instead of being used for energy.

 Women with diabetes have an increased risk of developing Peripheral Artery Disease.
 Diabetes also puts you at risk for heart disease, stroke, and kidney, nerve, and eye damage.
 The good news is that proper treatment and lifestyle changes can drastically reduce the risk of future problems, including PAD, in women with diabetes.

 Diabetes & Vein Disease Risk

 Diabetes Testing & Blood Sugar Numbers